Claire Dean

 Virgen de La Candelaria

-Semana Santa
+Semana Santa in Peru

 Semana Santa, which translates as “Holy Week”, is Peru’s Easter extravaganza.
 Jubilant celebrations are held in the week leading up to Easter Sunday.
 The fiesta takes place all over the country, but Cusco and Ayacucho are famed for their particularly elaborate events.
 The festival combines elements of Catholic religious rites with customs unique to the Andes.
-Colourful processions, folk dancing displays, traditional feasts, local music concerts, and near-constant street events will keep you busy all week.
+Colorful processions, folk dancing displays, traditional feasts, local music concerts, and near-constant street events will keep you busy all week.

-Señor De Los Temlores, Cusco, Semana santa
+Señor De Los Temlores, Cusco, Semana Santa

 Inti Raymi is the most important date in Cusco’s events calendar.
 For more than 500 years, the festival has marked the celebration of Inti Raymi (The Sun Festival) and Pachamama (the Earth Mother).
 Taking place on June 24, it also celebrates the winter solstice – the shortest day of the year.
 When the Incas ruled, nobles and priests of the empire would gather in Cusco, along with thousands of people from the wider Inca empire.
 Celebrations started at dawn and carried on into the night, with much singing and dancing.
-Today’s celebrations still carry elements of the historic festival, with the Sapa Inca (emperor) opening the festival by praising the Sun God in front of Qorikancha (the Inca Temple of The Sun) in the town centre.
+Today’s celebrations still carry elements of the historic festival, with the Sapa Inca (emperor) opening the festival by praising the Sun God in front of Qorikancha (the Inca Temple of The Sun) in the town center.
 The royal entourage then parades through Cusco’s Plaza de Armas.
 Later in the day, the festival culminates in a staged sacrifice of a llama (no animals are harmed) at the Saqsaywaman citadel.

 Inti Raymi